 Garda Youth Diversion Projects are part supported by the Irish Government and the European Social Fund as part of the ESF Programme for Employability, Inclusion and Learning (PEIL) 2014-2020.

-YAPS Junior (GYDP) is an early intervention project.
-We work with 8 to 11 year olds who may be at risk of becoming involved in anti-social behaviour or need support to maintain positive behaviour.
+Early Intervention Project work with 8 to 11 year olds who may be at risk of becoming involved in anti-social behaviour or need support to maintain positive behaviour.
 Referrals can be made by Community Gardai, Schools, Parents,Statutory and Voluntary agencies or through contacting the service directly.

 Aims of YAPSL:

 - Identify young people at risk and plan and deliver intervention programmes

 - Direct young people away from conflict with authorities e.g. Gardai, courts, residents and community groups.

 - Provide a safe place for young people to discuss issues important to them.

 - Develop Gardai and community relationships.